Joint Council for Qualifications: About

-The JCQ was established in January 2004 to supersede the Joint Council for General Qualifications (JCGQ, 1998–2003).
-The JCQ was established to unite to an extent the largest educational and vocational examination boards in the United Kingdom and to administer testing standards.
-The JCQ should not be confused with Ofqual (Office of Qualifications and Examinations Regulation), the authority to regulate and accredit British examination boards.
-The JCQ was formed to enable member awarding bodies to act together in:
+The JCQ was established in January 2004, succeeding the Joint Council for General Qualifications (JCGQ) from 1998 to 2003.
+Its purpose is to bring together major educational and vocational examination boards in the United Kingdom and oversee testing standards.
+The JCQ should not be confused with Ofqual (the Office of Qualifications and Examinations Regulation), which holds the authority to regulate and accredit British examination boards.
+The JCQ facilitates collaboration among its member awarding bodies by: